dannygallardo/ai-case-study/README.md

 and LiDAR.

-When speaking to the current challenges in AI in a recent podcast, Alexandr mentions how there are some limiting factors in AI technology that need solving todayy.
+When speaking to the current challenges in AI in a recent podcast, Alexandr mentions how there are some limiting factors in AI technology that need solving today.

 ```
 I think Data and Compute are definitely the limiting factors today"